Azure-Samples/azure-search-openai-demo/README.md

 For an alternate frontend that's written in Web Components and deployed to Static Web Apps, check out [azure-search-openai-javascript](https://github.com/Azure-Samples/azure-search-openai-javascript) and its guide on [using a different backend](https://github.com/Azure-Samples/azure-search-openai-javascript#using-a-different-backend).
+Both these repositories adhere to the same [HTTP protocol for RAG chat apps](https://github.com/Azure-Samples/ai-chat-app-protocol).

 ## Running locally